-Max Welford is a London based clarinettist with a wide-ranging career as a soloist, chamber musician, in orchestras, West End theatres and on recordings.
+Max Welford is a London based clarinettist with a wide-ranging career as a soloist, chamber musician and orchestral player.

 Max studied at the Royal Academy of Music with Andrew Marriner, Mark van de Wiel, Chi-Yu Mo, Angela Malsbury and Elizabeth Drew, and in Berlin with Wenzel Fuchs.
 He received further training as a student on the LSO and London Sinfonietta Academies, and after his graduation in 2012, he was represented by the Park Lane Group and the Concordia Foundation.